Mesa Verde National Park: Basketmaker culture

-By 500 AD, atlatls were being supplanted by the bow and arrow and baskets by pottery, marking the end of the Basketmaker II Era and the beginning of the Basketmaker III Era.
+By 500 CE, atlatls were being supplanted by the bow and arrow and baskets by pottery, marking the end of the Basketmaker II Era and the beginning of the Basketmaker III Era.
 Ceramic vessels were a major improvement over pitch-lined baskets, gourds, and animal hide containers, which had been the primary water storage containers in the region.
 Pottery also protected seeds against mold, insects, and rodents.
 By 600, Ancestral Pueblo People were using clay pots to cook soups and stews.
 Year-round settlements first appear around this time.
 The population of the San Juan Basin increased markedly after 575, when there were very few Basketmaker III sites in Mesa Verde; by the early 7th century, there were many such sites in the mesa.
 For the next 150 years, villages typically consisted of small groups of one to three residences.
 The population of Mesa Verde c.
 675 was approximately 1,000 to 1,500 people.

 Beans and new varieties of corn were introduced to the region c.
 700. By 775, some settlements had grown to accommodate more than one hundred people; the construction of large, above-ground storage buildings began around this time.
 Basketmakers endeavored to store enough food for their family for one year, but also retained residential mobility so they could quickly relocate their dwellings in the event of resource depletion or consistently inadequate crop yields.
 By the end of the 8th century, the smaller hamlets, which were typically occupied for ten to forty years, had been supplanted by larger ones that saw continuous occupation for as many as two generations.
 Basketmaker III people established a tradition of holding large ceremonial gatherings near community pit structures.